 Following this dark time, a new class of leaders began to rise.
 In just a few short months a replacement broadcast system was created, and shows began to be produced.
 CCN may have been dead, but CTV was reborn of its ashes, starting a new era in Clemson University student television.
 Tiks (Skit backwards) was the hit show of the year, with favorite segments such as “Thought Crime” and “Conversations with Inanimate Objects.”
 Tiks can still be seen on occasion, living on in reruns for as long as it still seems funny.
 Other programs obtained loyal, but limited fans with titles such as Bang the Game, Cloves, and the Matt show.
 Efforts were also made to produce a sports high lites show, yet none could match up to what Tiks had created, and many were canceled before they ever made it to air.
 To fill time, management was forced to air old public domain movies over and over again, rarely changing the movie or the time at which it was played.

 All of this brings us to the current day, in which CTV is still recovering from those sad, sad times when nothing was broadcast over the wires.
 But new things are about to happen.
 With substantial assistance from Clemson’s Residence Hall Association, CTV has begun to air Hollywood movies again, the staple of college procrastination.
-It has become CTV’s secret goal to offer such great content, that fellow students, particularly in the same courses of CTV’s members, will be unable to take their eyes off the channel, and assist in giving members and edge on the competition.
+It has become CTV’s secret goal to offer such great content that fellow students, particularly in the same courses of CTV’s members, will be unable to take their eyes off the channel, and assist in giving members an edge on the competition.
 (CTV members go through an intensive television avoidance course at their acceptance into the organization which allows them to resist the powers of the “tube.”)
 With the help of fellow organizations, local businesses, and the generosity of its main, academically associated funding organization, CTV hopes to raise itself to its former state of glory.